 - Blue Cross Blue Shield

 If you are covered by one of these insurance providers, contact us to see which therapists are able to accept your insurance.
 You will be responsible for learning about the “behavioral mental health” coverage through your insurance.
 Coverage for counseling services are determined by your insurance company and not by Kalamazoo Therapy Group.
 Possibilities of coverage may include:

 - You might be responsible for paying a copay or coinsurance for each session

 - You might have to pay the full rate set by your insurance provider until you meet your deductible

 - You might be covered in full and pay nothing for your sessions

-You may also choose to pay out-of-pocket (also known as self-pay) for your counseling services.
+You may alternatively choose to pay out-of-pocket (also known as self-pay) for your counseling services.
 Many clients choose this option if we are unable to accept their insurance.
 Our therapists each offer their own sliding scale based on annual household income.
 If you are interested in knowing your self-pay rate based on the sliding scale, please contact us.

 For both insurance or self-pay options, payment is due at the time of service.

 Can I do individual and couples therapy with the same therapist?